PromptPay and the Rise of Real-Time Rails Across Southeast Asia

 Three structural factors explain PromptPay's trajectory that other market observers often underweight.

-First, the zero-fee mandate was non-negotiable and enforced.
+First, the zero-fee mandate was non-negotiable and enforced â a design choice that Brazil's Pix later mirrored with similar results.
 Governments in other markets have permitted banks to charge small transfer fees — sometimes framed as cost recovery — and those fees, even at 10-15 cents per transaction, are enough to push low-income users back to cash.
-Thailand’s decision to absorb the cost at the infrastructure layer eliminated this barrier entirely.
+Thailand's decision to absorb the cost at the infrastructure layer eliminated this barrier entirely.

 Second, the Bank of Thailand co-opted rather than competed with existing banks.
 PromptPay was not positioned as a government wallet — it was a shared infrastructure layer that every licensed bank could plug into.
 This meant banks had strong incentives to promote enrollment, because enrolled customers were more engaged mobile banking users regardless of which bank they used.
 The government solved the cold-start problem by aligning bank incentives with national enrollment goals.